adwise-fiu/Level-Site-PPDT/README.md

 After the server site is ready we are ready to run the client.
 To run the client, simply run the following command.
+To run a classification, you need to pass a command to the client too.

     kubectl apply -f k8/client
+    kubectl exec <CLIENT-SITE-POD> -- bash -c "gradle run -PchooseRole=weka.finito.client --args <VALUES-FILE>"

 To get the results, access the logs as described in the previous steps for both the client and level-sites.